fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and go to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Select **Tencent Cloud CLS** integration, click **Save**, and a card will be generated.
+    3. Select **Tencent Cloud CLS** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **Push Address**, copy it for later use, and complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete.

 ### Use Shared Integration